-The Environment Agency Active Pension Fund (the Fund or 'EAPF') is a funded, defined benefit pension scheme with over 23,000 members and assets of approximately £3.2bn as at 31 March 2017.
-Full details of the EAPF and our activities can be found on www.eapf.org.uk
+The Environment Agency Active Pension Fund (the Fund or 'EAPF') is a funded, defined benefit pension scheme with around 26,000 members and assets of approximately £3.4bn as at 31 March 2018.
+Full details of the EAPF and our activities can be found at www.eapf.org.uk.

 This Investment Strategy Statement (ISS) sets out the principles and strategy that govern our process for investing the assets of the Fund as required by Regulation 7 of the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016.
-This Statement was made and approved by the Environment Agency Pension Committee on 23 March 2017, after taking advice from its investment staff, investment consultants, independent investment adviser and consulting actuary.
+This Statement was approved by the Environment Agency Pensions Committee on 20 September 2018, after receiving input and advice from its investment staff, investment consultants, independent investment adviser and consulting actuary.